TaylorD1982/milestone1/README.md

 <p>The Weavers are a rock group from Edinburgh who formed in 1963.
 They have a small, loyal following but are looking to attract news fans and followers.
 In addition to playing festival and venues, the band can be booked for private functions.</p>

-<p>This purpose of this project is to construct a website with an attractive, simle form that reflects the band's sound while being easy and instinctive to navigate.
-The site allows visitors to listen to the band's music, catch up on the latest news.
-The prinicpal function of the site is to attract bookings for private functions such as birthdays and weddings. </p>

-<p>Whilst the website will be regularly updated, the band has additional content on various Social Media platforms.
-The site therefore
-contains simple to find links to these external sites.</p>
+<p>I have constructed a website with an attractive, simle form with a design and colour-scheme that reflects the band's sound while being easy and instinctive to navigate.
+The site allows visitors to listen to the band's music and catch up on the latest news.
+Whilst the website will be regularly updated, the band has additional content on various Social Media platforms.
+The site therefore contains prominent links to these external pages.

-<p>Finally, I include a testimonials page where prospective clients can see some of the great feedback that the band has received
-from those that have previously hired the band to play for them.</p>
+<p>In addition to this, the site exists to attract bookings for private functions such as birthdays and weddings.
+To this end, there is a section of the site featuring testimonails from satisifed parties to have enaged the band in the past.
+There is also a contact form, allowing visitors to contact the band and request a quote for their own event. </p>

 <h2>UX</h2>